-Forterus operates 11 residential homes in Southern California and provides all levels of care (Detox, RT, PHP and IOP).
-Ten of the homes, located in Murrieta, California, offer a program for men and women.
-The eleventh home, in San Diego, California, features a program for men only.
+Forterus operates several residential homes in Southern California and provides all levels of care (Detox, RT, PHP and IOP).
+Fourteen homes located in Murrieta, California, offer a program for men and women.
+One home in San Diego, California, features a program for men only.
 Both locations provide nurturing atmospheres, caring staff members, and individualized treatment plans.

 The longer clients are engaged in treatment, the better their chances for sustained sobriety.
 At Forterus, we foster engagement by creating a strong sense of community integration.
 Clients attend a local gym away from facility grounds, as well as community-based 12-Step meetings.
 Twice weekly, clients can also go out into the community and shop for personal goods, this is a staff-supervised way to experience real-life triggers and celebrate personal accountability.